Tired all the time syndrome is now being described as an exhaustion

 Organ meats are generally acknowledged as being the richest source of naturally occurring iron in the diet but what's not recognised is that in general vegetarians get an equal amount, or more, from their food.

-That's because green leafy vegetables like spinach and kale have both iron and the beta-carotene that enhance the absorption of minerals; that from supplements is poor with nasty side effects.
+That's because green leafy vegetables like spinach and kale have both iron and the beta-carotene that enhances the absorption of minerals; that from supplements is poor with nasty side effects.

 All work and no play makes Tom a dull boy; and it makes Suzie a very tired and irritable girl.

 Small dietary changes that would make a huge difference could be as simple as exchanging that morning coffee for a glass of freshly squeezed orange juice; the vitamin C and beta-carotenes enhance the absorption of minerals like iron in your breakfast.

 Then enjoy a free range egg on a bed of fresh spinach, with 100 percent whole wheat toast several days a week.
 Greens and whole grains are a rich source of iron and calcium.